RupeshDeshmukh/java8-features/README.md

-# java8-features
+# Java 8 New Features
-Repository with code examples to demonstrate features added in Java 8
+Repository with code examples to demonstrate new features added in Java 8

 * forEach() method in Iterable interface
 * default methods in Interfaces